How to Avoid Probate in Arkansas

 If you have questions about avoiding probate in Arkansas, contact one of our probate attorneys at the Harris Law Firm, PLLC

 Every probate proceeding differs based on the estate of the party who died, also referred to as the decedent.
 The probate process can change drastically if the decedent dies with a will, as opposed to without a will.
 If the decedent dies without a will, Arkansas intestate succession laws dictate the distribution of the estate.
 If the decedent dies with a valid will, the will outlines the distribution of assets.
-As a general matter, the administrator or executor of the estate executes the following tasks:
+Understanding the transfer of property after death without a will in Arkansas is essential to avoiding legal complexities and probate delays.

 • Gives notice to beneficiaries under the will or state law,